 However, it is not trival to convert an IR to SSA form, mainly because of the "merging issue".
-In figure 9, the control flow branches at the if statement and merges again when getting out of if.
-The question is, should we use x_1 or x_2 in the y = x + 1 statement?
+In figure, the control flow branches at the if statement and merges again when getting out of if.
+The question is, should we use $x_1$ or $x_2$ in the y = x + 1 statement?
 The answer is, it is only known at runtime.
-So a "phi-function" $x_3 = phi(x_1, x_2)$ will be inserted at the merge point to wrap two possibilities.
+So a "phi-function" $x_3 = \text{phi}(x_1, x_2)$ will be inserted at the merge point to wrap two possibilities.
 Unfortunately, not only does this circumstance appear in if statement, but also exist in loops.
-How do we know where we should add an phi-function for certain variable?
-The answer is we can just insert phi-functions at dominance frontiers in the control flow graph.
+How do we know if we should add an phi-function for certain variable?
+Luckily, we can just insert phi-functions at dominance frontiers in the control flow graph.